SAND-Lab/MEA-NAP/docs/sources.rst

 Code sources
 ==============

 The network analysis pipeline is both built on code and packages written by other users in the spike detection and network analysis community, and by our authors.
-In the methods section we cited packages used for corresponding analysis, but here we want to make sure to reinforce the help provided by the work we built upon:
+In the methods section we cite packages used for corresponding analysis.
+Here are links to the sources for code and/or methods utilized in the pipeline.

 Spike detection: